mark-watson/SwiftAI-book/manuscript/sw.md

               ?bookTitle }

-We will be diving a little deeper into RDF examples in the next chapter when we write a tool for generating RDF data from raw text input.
+We will be diving a little deeper into RDF examples in the next chapter when we write a tool for using RDF data from DBPedia to find information about entities (e.g., people, places, organizations) and the relationships between entities.
 For now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually (often called "dereferencing") to see what they reference in human readable form.

 ## Understanding the Resource Description Framework (RDF)

 Text data on the web has some structure in the form of HTML elements like headers, page titles, anchor links, etc. but this structure is too imprecise for general use by software agents.
 RDF is a method for encoding structured data in a more precise way.

-We used the RDF data on my web site in the last chapter to introduce the "plumbing" to access, manipulate, and query RDF data.
+RDF specifies graph structures and can be serialized for storage  or for service calls in XML, Turtle, N3, and other formats.
+I like the Turtle format and suggest that you pause reading this book for a few minutes and look at this World Wide Web Consortium Turtle RDF primer at [https://www.w3.org/2007/02/turtle/primer/](https://www.w3.org/2007/02/turtle/primer/).

 ## Frequently Used Resource Namespaces